Torsion of the Khovanov homology: Khovanov chain complex and its properties

 Theorem~\ref{thm:lee-thin} implies that $s(L)=-\Gs(L)$ for all alternating knots $L$, where $\Gs(L)$ is the signature of $L$.

-The following theorem is a counterpart of Conjecture~\ref{conj:barnatan-knight} for the case of H-thin links. \begin{thm}[Lee~\cite{Lee-alt-links}] Let $L$ be an $m$-component oriented H-thin link, for example, a non-split alternating link.
-Let $\ell_{k,l}$ be the linking number of the $k$-th and $l$-th components of $L$.
+The following theorem is a counterpart of Conjecture~\ref{conj:barnatan-knight} for the case of $\Q$H-thin links. \begin{thm}[Lee~\cite{Lee}] Let $L$ be an $m$-component oriented $\Q$H-thin link (for example, a non-split alternating link).
+Let $\ell_{k,l}$ be the linking number of the $k$-th and $l$-th components of $L$ and let $\Gs(L)$ be the signature of $L$.
 Then